Fishcaaaaake/Fishcaaaaake.github.io/_tabs/about.md

 I'm Lubna Altayeb, a mathematics student at [Koc University](https://www.ku.edu.tr/) with a particular iterest in combinatorics and graph theory.

-Since 2021, I've cultivated a passion for Tech through competitive programming, software development hackathons, and CTF.
+Since 2021, I've cultivated a passion for Tech through competitive programming, software development hackathons, and CTFs.

-I have also worked on collaborative projects wit a number of my friends in game development, automative programming in robotics.
+I have also worked on collaborative projects with a number of my friends in game development, automative programming in robotics, and other areas.
 <br>

 My professional journey started in 2022, interning for bloom (YC 2021) currently rebranded to [elevate](https://www.ycombinator.com/companies/elevate).
 Since then I have worked as a contractor for [Savannah Innovation Labs](https://savannah.sd/), a python development freelancer, and most recently joined [Atacana Group](https://atacana.com/) as a contractor in the Data Engineering Team.

 Currently, my efforts are mostly directed towards growing as a mathematician.

+I will begin an independent study on Combinatorial Design Theory with Professor [Emine Sule Yazici](https://mysite.ku.edu.tr/eyazici/) in my third semester at Koc University.

 <br>
 <div class="row">